Skip to main content

-For TimeXtender to ingests data from sources and write data to the target data storages it must have the proper permissions.
+For TimeXtender Data Integration to ingests data from sources and write data to the target data storages it must have the proper permissions.
 This is done by configuring users accounts within a security group and then providing that security group the necessary permissions below.

 Accounts